kennyrwigamba/DATA-STRUCTURE-EXAM-223013253-ISHIMWE-Rwigamba-Kenny-Louange/C++_OOP_FINAL_PROJECT/README.md

 # 34. Matrix Operations Suite

-Simple C++ program that performs matrix operations using inheritance and polymorphism.
+C++ program that performs matrix operations using inheritance and polymorphism.

 ## How It Works